sara-sabr/ITStrategy/_posts/en/2019-10-15-case-continuous-improvement.md

 **Option 1**: It is more important to become as productive as possible, as quickly as possible

-If this is your team, then you should opt for a situation where the team can maximize *r* as quickly as possible, even if it requires a higher time investment.
+If this is your team, then you should opt for a situation where the team can maximize *r* as quickly as possible, even if it requires a higher-time investment.

 **Option 2**: Begin to continuously improve while still meeting the current expectations as best as possible.

-This is where things can become a little counter intuitive.
+This is where things can become a little counter-intuitive.
 We will see that while lowering *l* (the amount of effort put into continuous improvement), assuming *r* decreases by an equivalent amount, the area between the curves will actually increase.
 To reduce the area between the curves, which represents the initial units of productivity lost when initially dedicating some percentage of our time to continuous improvement.